-Penalties can now be imposed not solely on members of the board of the undertaking concerned, but also on persons responsible for the management or supervision of the areas of activity where the infringement occurred.
+Penalties can be imposed not solely on members of the board of the undertaking concerned, but also on persons responsible for the management or supervision of the areas of activity where the infringement occurred.

-The maximum amount of the fine was also reviewed.
 In cartels, penalties may go up to 10% of the individual's total annual income in the last complete year of the breach.